aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

   }
 ]
   :::
   1. Let's create a change set of type `IMPORT` to import the resources from the template by using the following AWS CLI command.
 The template requires you to provide a value for `Topic1Name` input parameter.
-For Example, Specify a name for the stack `resource-importing` and for the change set `resource-import-change-set` and provide the parameter value for `Topic1Name` to `Topic1`.
+For Example, Specify a name for the stack `resource-importing` and for the change set `cfn-workshop-resource-import-change-set` and provide the parameter value for `Topic1Name` to `Topic1`.
   :::code{language=shell showLineNumbers=false showCopyAction=true}
   aws cloudformation create-change-set \
-    --stack-name resource-importing \
+    --stack-name cfn-workshop-resource-importing \
-    --change-set-name resource-import-change-set \
+    --change-set-name cfn-workshop-resource-import-change-set \
     --change-set-type IMPORT \
     --resources-to-import file://resources-import.txt \
     --template-body file://resource-importing.yaml \